Paper size

-International paper sizes
+International standard paper sizes

 The international paper size standard is ISO 216.
 It is based on the German DIN 476 standard for paper sizes.
+Each ISO paper size is one half of the area of the next larger size in the same series.
 ISO paper sizes are all based on a single aspect ratio of the square root of 2, or approximately 1:1.41421.
 There are different series, as well as several extensions.

 The following international paper sizes are included in Cascading Style Sheets (CSS): A3, A4, A5, B4, B5.